koalacoding/yourTetris/README.md

 * Add a random color to the tetrominos.
 * Add a border to the tetromino squares.
 * Top score system.
+* To fix : if a player modifies the active tetromino's position while it is in the top of the grid, squares can be deleted if they go outside of the grid.

 ## To commit.